example42/example42.github.io/_posts/2019-12-09-request-for-tinydata-part1.md

 title: Puppet Tip 107 - Request for Tiny Data - Part 1
 ---

+This is the first of a 4 part call for Tiny Data.

-Before talking about Tiny data with have to mention
+Before talking about Tiny data we have to mention what uses it:

 ### Tiny Puppet (tp)